ISAITB/docs-tdl/source/introduction/index.rst

 The lifecycle of a test session
 -------------------------------

 The following diagram illustrates the steps involved in creating and using a test case.
-These steps occur within a test bed as part of overall test management before and after the test's execution and also during the test session itself.
+These steps occur within a Test Bed as part of overall test management before and after the test's execution and also during the test session itself.

 .. figure:: images/lifecycle.png